LGBudd/KORD-KMKE-Custom-Scenery/README.md

 - Updated NavData for KORD should be downloaded and installed with this custom scenery.
 The updated airport uses this updated navigation data.

 ### NOTE:
 This scenery is best when used together with "Champaign" and "Oshkosh and UP" custom scenery.
 Use of these three custom sceneries together (KORD-KMKE-Custom-Scenery, Champaign-Custom-Scenery and NWI-UPM-Custom-Scenery) will minimize issues at the scenery borders.
-They also provide a signicant North-South flight area with decent scenery.
+They also provide a signicant North-South flight area with NLCD scenery.

 ### Data Sources